cl1ck/es7knockout/README.md

 ### Install jspm, gulp and the karma-cli globally

-JSPM and Gulp must be installed globally in order to use the command line tools. *You may need to use `sudo`*
+jspm, gulp and karma-cli must be installed globally in order to use the command line tools. *You may need to use `sudo`*

 ```
 npm install gulp jspm karma-cli -g